TheTipo01/YADMB/README.md

 # Features

-- Supports what [yt-dlp](https://github.com/yt-dlp/yt-dlp) supports, plus spotify playlists (if you configure the required tokens!)
+- Supports what [yt-dlp](https://github.com/yt-dlp/yt-dlp) does, plus spotify playlists (if you configure the required tokens!)
 - Uses slash commands (see [Commands](https://thetipo01.github.io/YADMB/commands/) for a list of commands)
 - Save your favorite songs and playlists with custom commands